specklesystems/speckle-docs-OLD/user/interop-gh-revit.md

 # Grasshopper ➡ Revit

 ::: tip
-We just recently did a major upgrade of this guide, if for whatever reason you were looking for the previous version, you can find it [here](./interop-gh-revit-v1.md)
+We recently did a major upgrade of this guide.
+If for whatever reason you were looking for the previous version, you can find it [here](./interop-gh-revit-v1.md)
 :::
 You can stream _Grasshopper_ native geometry to Revit using Speckle!
 In this guide, we will send different types of geometry and built elements to Revit to understand how Speckle converts them into native Revit geometries.
 We will also create some `BuiltElements` using the `SchemaBuilder` node, which allows for the generation of native Revit elements such as walls, floors, topography, etc...